firebase/extensions/firestore-counter/POSTINSTALL.md

 #### Set up a scheduled function

-Set up a [scheduled function](https://firebase.google.com/docs/functions/schedule-functions) to call `${function:controller.url}` every minute.
+Review the [scheduled function documentation](https://firebase.google.com/docs/functions/schedule-functions) to set up a call to `${function:controller.url}` every minute.
+You may need to enable some APIs in your Firebase project to use scheduled functions.

-For example, to set up a scheduled function, you can run the following [`gcloud`](https://cloud.google.com/sdk/gcloud/) commands:
+As an example, to set up a scheduled function, you can run the following [`gcloud`](https://cloud.google.com/sdk/gcloud/) commands:

 ```
 gcloud services enable cloudscheduler.googleapis.com